-In 2015, Engineering Service S.r.l. brought a civil suit against the Ministry of Economic Development, BPER and UBI regarding the granting of public subsidies to businesses.
+In 2015, Engineering Service S.r.l. brought a civil suit against the Ministry of Economic Development, BPER and the former UBI Banca regarding the granting of public subsidies to businesses.
 The claimant accuses Intesa Sanpaolo (and BPER) of delays in managing the approval procedure and disbursements - delays that allegedly resulted in a liquidity crisis for the company and the consequent loss of the public contribution.

-A claim for damages for approximately €28 million was brought against Intesa Sanpaolo.
+A claim for damages for approximately $\in 28$ million was brought against Intesa Sanpaolo.
 The Bank's defence counsel argued that the approval times depended on BPER, to which it thus submitted a claim for indemnity.

-Following the revocation of the order to carry out a court-appointed expert's report, the Court of Rome, with ruling dated 9 November 2021, which became final, due to lack of appeal, fully rejected the claimant's application, ordering it to pay the legal fees of all the parties summoned.
+Following the revocation of the order to carry out a court-appointed expert's report, the Court of Rome, with ruling dated 9 November 2021, fully rejected the claimant's application, ordering it to pay the legal fees of all the parties summoned.
+The ruling became final, due to lack of appeal within the terms set out by law.